velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

     $ rsync -avz --delete project-name deployuser@server.domain:/path/to/static/files/"

 This works, but means you have to keep track of that deploy command and all those `rsync` flags are just begging for a typo.
-Let\'s automate it a little.
+Let's automate it a little.

 ## Make it a script

-You can run shell commands from NPM scripts, so we\'ll clean that up into a single, self-documenting, easily typed command:
+You can run shell commands from NPM scripts, so we'll clean that up into a single, self-documenting, easily typed command:

     // package.json